SAP Commerce Cloud Setup: A Step-by-Step Implementation Guide

 What Does the Implementation Process Look Like?

 Gartner recognises SAP as a Leader in the Magic Quadrant for Digital Commerce (Gartner, 2024).
-But Gartner recognition doesn’t make implementation easy.
-The process requires methodical planning across 10 steps.
+Fair enough, nice validation.
+But a Gartner badge won’t implement your storefront.
+Here are the 10 steps.

 Step 1: Environment provisioning

-- Development — where your team builds and tests
+- Development: where your team builds and tests daily

-- Staging — pre-production environment for integration testing
+- Staging: your pre-production sandbox for integration testing

-Each environment runs independently with its own database, search index, and configuration.
-The Cloud Portal provides deployment tools, log access, and environment management.
+Each runs independently with its own database, search index, and configuration.
+The Cloud Portal handles deployments, log access, and environment management.
+Neat setup.

 Step 2: Project scaffolding

-Set up your project structure using the Commerce Cloud installer.
-This includes selecting your recipe (B2C, B2B, or custom), configuring your extensions, and establishing your local development environment.
+Wire up your project structure using the Commerce Cloud installer.
+Pick your recipe (B2C, B2B, or custom), activate the extensions you need, get your local dev environment running.

 Step 3: Data modelling

-Define your product data model, customer model, and catalogue structure.
-This is where SAP’s type system comes in — you extend the base data model with custom attributes, relationships, and classification categories.
+This is where you define your product data model, customer model, and catalogue structure.
+SAP’s type system lets you extend the base data model with custom attributes, relationships, and classification categories.

 Map your existing product data to Commerce Cloud’s structure.
-If migrating from another platform, plan the data transformation carefully — attribute mappings, category hierarchies, and media asset migrations.
+If you’re migrating from another platform, plan the data transformation carefully: attribute mappings, category hierarchies, media asset migrations.
+I reckon this step alone accounts for more schedule surprises than everything else combined.
+Every migration I’ve seen that went over timeline, this was the culprit.

 Step 4: Storefront configuration

-Configure your storefront — either Composable Storefront (Angular-based, headless) or an Accelerator template.
-Key activities:
+Time to configure your storefront, whether that’s Composable Storefront (Angular-based, headless) or an Accelerator template:

 - Theme and branding customisation